cachebag/rlox/README.md

 #### Yet another implementation of Lox in Rust, via _Robert Nystrom’s_ Crafting Interpreters
 #

-This is (an attempt at) a faithful, idiomatic re-implementation of Lox (which wass built in Java) built in Rust.
+This is (an attempt at) a faithful, idiomatic re-implementation of Lox (which was built in Java) in Rust.
 More than anything, it's an exercise.

 # Usage
 1. Clone and build